Lifetime-Aware Design for Item-Level Intelligence at the Extreme Edge: Evaluation

 As shown, ILI has the potential to save the equivalent of 11.6 million cars \textit{in the most optimistic, upper-bound case}.
 At low enough effectiveness, though, we see ILI does pose risks: An ineffective silicon system could \textit{add} the equivalent of 6.9 million cars, highlighting the need for alternative technologies for sustainable ILI.
 Overall, \textbf{ILI exhibits better promise when using FlexICs}, as the flexible and hybrid systems would achieve net savings as long as they save at least 1 in 417 and 1 in 35 slabs of beef, respectively.

 It should be noted that many \textit{computing for sustainability} applications, including many in \textsc{FlexiBench}, cannot be quantified by an equivalent carbon footprint.
 Furthermore, the benefits of food spoilage detection go beyond equivalent carbon savings: Saving food minimizes environmental impacts across critical planetary boundaries~\cite{richardsonEarthSixNine2023} (e.g., land and water use), enhances food security, and reduces waste management burdens.

 We present this scaling study only to illustrate a quantifiable benefit of using ILI for the UN SDGs.

+Additional considerations, such as material waste, should be incorporated as more comprehensive public LCA data becomes available.
+While our analysis suggests that ILI can yield a net reduction in overall waste, mass deployment of FlexICs will introduce new waste streams and therefore warrants careful consideration.
+Promising research on this topic of e-waste is growing~\cite{jain2025empowering} with prior work identifying viable end-of-life pathways for FlexIC-enabled plastic packaging~\cite{ahamed2024technical}.
+Moreover, FlexICs can promote better product renewal and recycling by enabling digital product passports~\cite{europeanunionRegulationEU20242024}.
+Nevertheless, scaling to trillions of devices requires ongoing scrutiny of these trade-offs.
+To support such assessments, \textsc{FlexiFlow} can be naturally extended to incorporate material-waste metrics alongside carbon accounting data.